 (12) The service coordinator shall document in the First Steps data management system all contacts attempted but not made.

 (13) The service coordinator shall encourage the family to access all services identified on the individualized family service plan.

 (14) If the family wants to voluntarily terminate a service or all services, the service coordinator shall:

 (a) Document in the child’s record which services are ending and the date of termination; and

 (b) Send a follow-up letter that meets the requirements for prior written notice as specified in 34 C.F.R.
-303.403 to the family which includes what services are terminating, and the date services will terminate, within seven (7) working days after notice from the family of the family’s choice to end services.
+303.421 to the family which includes what services are terminating, and the date services will terminate, within five (5) working days after notice from the family of the family’s choice to end services.

-(15) If the family is absent from a scheduled service with no prior notice for at least three (3) consecutive visits, the service provider shall notify the service coordinator within seven (7) working days after the last absence.
+(15) If the family is absent from a scheduled service with no prior notice for two (2) consecutive visits, the service provider shall notify the service coordinator after the last absence.
 If the service coordinator receives notice of no show from a provider, the service coordinator shall:

 (a) Document the service provider’s contact and try to make contact with the family to discuss the circumstances.
 The service coordinator shall:

-1. If contact is made, notify each provider within seven (7) working days of the result of the discussion; or
+1. If contact is made, notify each provider of the result of the discussion; or

 (b) Notify the service provider, in writing, if services are terminated and the date of termination.